US Air Force chooses BotFactory to Develop next Generation of Electronics 3D Printer

 The 402 EMXG/MXDEK/REARM Lab are focused on reverse engineering legacy systems in the USAF, often redesigning from scratch everything from avionics boxes, wiring harnesses, cables, front panels, face plates and displays.
 Fabricating and assembling electronics is a major bottleneck, and while 3D Printing is heavily used for enclosures and other elements, REARM has been awaiting AM for the electronics.

-BotFactory proposes a desktop-sized ‘Factory’ that is capable of filling this gap.
-Using Additive Manufacturing techniques to print the traces and Artificial Intelligence to analyze and monitor the fabrication and assembly process, fully-tested and validated PCBs are created directly from a digital file with no operator intervention from start to finish.
+Our proposal includes ideas such as Additive Manufacturing techniques to print the traces and Artificial Intelligence to analyze and monitor the fabrication and assembly process.
+The goal is to create fully-tested and validated PCBs that are created directly from a digital file with no operator intervention from start to finish.
 “Integrating Inkjet Printing and Pick-and-Place capabilities for PCB fabrication is something no-one is doing, and we’re excited to work with the USAF to fix a problem that is so critical to US National Security.” says Co-Founder and CTO Carlos Ospina.
 The award comes at a time as the Biden Administration has specified electronics as a critical area of importance, in addition to Congress passing the National Defense Authorization Act with funding toward Additive Manufacturing of PCB and Electronics.
 In addition, PCBs themselves have become difficult to source, providing a powerful argument for investing into this technology.

 BotFactory’s proposed system offers airmen the capability of rapidly prototyping designs from scratch, or reverse engineering legacy devices to sustain assets on the ground and in the sky.
 Bringing the factory to the airmen’s desktop means no paperwork and or exposure of ITAR-controlled IP to outside eyes, boosting airman productivity and reducing labor costs.
 Private industry suffers from exactly the same problems as the USAF which broadens the utility of the proposed technology to the $2 trillion dollar electronics industry.